 We recommend that you treat for the prevention of cross contamination only when necessary as determined by your hospitals policy, to avoid long term damage to the cable.
-We also recommend that the cable be cleaned first as described in "Cleaning the ECG Cables".
+We also recommend that the cable be cleaned first as described in "Cleaning the ECG Cables" on page 287.